syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 kubectl delete websites.kubecon.my.domain website-sample
 ```

-When you do this, the deployment and service are still just fine and can be viewed with the following command:
+When you do this, the deployment and service are fine and can be viewed with the following command:

 ```
 kubectl get all --selector=type=Website
 ```

-And if you return to the `Run Shell` tab you will see a large set of error messages and stack traces in the operator logs.
+If you return to the `Run Shell` tab you will see a large set of error messages and stack traces in the operator logs.

 Something similar to:
 ```
 ERROR   Reconciler error        {"controller": "website", ... "error": "Website.kubecon.my.domain \"website-sample\" not found"}
 sigs.k8s.io/controller-runtime/...